Roll20/roll20-character-sheets/Empire-of-the_Petal_Throne/ReadMe.md

 * Added Languages in Professional skills
 * Added Deities
 * Added Checks (e.g., Find secret doors, detect traps, chance of spell working) with Roll Buttons
+* Show/Hide Bonus Spells depending on which Groups are usable based on Talents
 * More Sheet Workers to automate much of the above

 #### 1.3